albar965/littlenavmap-manual/src/en/AIRCRAFTPERF.rst

     available in the `download section of
     littlenavmap.org <https://www.littlenavmap.org/downloads/Aircraft%20Performance/>`__.

-    Note that these files are created by users and might vary in quality and accuracy.
+    Note that these files are community work and might vary in quality and accuracy.

 .. _aircraft-performance-wind: